mattyoung101/site/content/blog/rsyncnet_backups.md

 ## Cloud storage providers
 ### rsync.net
 [rsync.net](https://rsync.net) is a cloud storage provider primarily designed for backups.
-Their infrastructure is basically FreeBSD + ZFS in a raidz3 configuration, using colocated servers in some pretty nice datacentres (HE.net stands out as a good example, given they partially power the internet backbone).
+Their infrastructure is basically FreeBSD + ZFS in a raidz3 configuration, using co-located servers in some pretty nice datacentres (HE.net stands out as a good example, given they partially power the internet backbone).
 As they say on [this page](https://www.rsync.net/cloudstorage.html), the combination of FreeBSD and ZFS in a good RAID configuration gives me confidence that the data will remain intact.
 Also, rsync.net have been in the game since 2001, so I have pretty decent confidence that they know what they're doing, and importantly, that they'll still be around in ten years time.

 In terms of pricing, no matter what way you put it, it's on the expensive side.
+I certainly don't want to come across like an rsync.net shill: the pricing is a serious sticking point.
 It's not as bad as AWS/GCP hot storage, but it's still pricier than alternative S3 providers like Backblaze B2.
 They have a [secret offer page](https://www.rsync.net/products/borg.html) for Borg users that bills US$0.008/GB/month, so US$8/TB/month.
 This is basically the same as their regular accounts, minus Borg-specific support and ZFS snapshots, which I